Culturing Leukemic Stem & Progenitor Cells with StemSpan™ Medium

-CML cells were assayed in colony assays using MethoCult™ H4435 Enriched medium directly after CD34+ cell isolation (day 0) or after 7 or 14 days of expansion without or with UM171 (as described in Figure 4).
+CML cells were assayed in colony assays using MethoCult™ H4435 Enriched medium directly after CD34+ cell isolation (day 0) or after 7 or 14 days of expansion without or with UM171 (UM; as described in Figure 4).
 After 14 days of culture in StemSpan™ SFEM II with SFEM II supplemented with CD34+ Expansion Supplement without or with UM171, colonies were (A) imaged with STEMvision™ and counted manually from digital images.
 (B) CFU output expressed as the total number of colonies per original input CD34+ cell.
 Numbers above each of the individual bars indicate the proportion of BCR-ABL positive colonies, measured by qRTPCR on individual plucked colonies across 6 different samples (8-12 colonies were plucked for each sample per condition, see Table 2 and Figure 8 for details on the primers and procedure).
 SFEM II supplemented with CD34+ Expansion Supplement (Exp) supports the expansion of colony-forming progenitor cells in culture.
 UM171 further promotes colony forming progenitor cell output (~3.5- fold expansion at day 7 and ~8-fold at day 14).
+UM729 is expected to provide similar results when used at a final concentration of 1μM.
 Single-colony qRT-PCR analysis revealed that colonies generated from samples on day 0, and colonies generated from cells expanded for 7 and 14 days, were predominantly BCR-ABL+ but also that normal BCR-ABL- progenitor cells were present at low frequencies.
 Data shown are mean ± SEM (n = 6).
 P-values were calculated using a two-tailed paired Student's t-test (*P < 0.05).

 Figure 7.
 Colony-Forming Potential of CD34+ AML Cells is Maintained During Culture.

-AML cells, after CD34+ cell isolation (day 0) or after 7 or 14 days of expansion without or with UM171 (as described in Figure 4), were plated in colony assays with MethoCult™ H4435 Enriched medium.
+AML cells, after CD34+ cell isolation (day 0) or after 7 or 14 days of expansion without or with UM171 (UM; as described in Figure 4), were plated in colony assays with MethoCult™ H4435 Enriched medium.
 After 14 days of incubation, colonies were (A) imaged with STEMvision™ and counted manually from digital images.
 (B) CFU output expressed as the total number of colonies per original input CD34+ cell.
 SFEM II supplemented with CD34+ Expansion Supplement (Exp) supports the expansion of colony-forming progenitor cells in culture.
 Addition of UM171 further promotes colony-forming progenitor cell output (~3-fold expansion at day 7 and ~4-fold at day 14).
+UM729 is expected to provide similar results when used at a final concentration of 1μM.
 Data shown are mean ± SEM (n = 6).
 P-values were calculated using a two-tailed paired Student's t-test (*P < 0.05).